 - Wellness programs

 Other services may extend beyond normal tasks.
-For example, The Cabana at Jensen Dunes offers a rehabilitation clinic on site for physical therapy, speech therapy and occupational therapy.
+For example, what makes The Cabana at Jensen Dunes different from other Florida communities?
+We offer a rehabilitation clinic on site for physical therapy, speech therapy, and occupational therapy.
 Other services may also be available depending on the community, its staff and their areas of expertise.

 - Planned leisure activities